 As a whole, African political economies remain the fastest growing in the world.
 What confuses economists is exactly where the growth comes from.
-It is understood that development and growth originates in development when labor enhancing productivity shifts from unproductive, labor intensive subsistence farming to modern capital intensive service and knowledge based service sectors.
+It is understood that development and growth originates when labor enhancing productivity shifts from unproductive, labor intensive subsistence farming to modern capital intensive service and knowledge based service sectors.

 Their remain two distinct ways to distinguish between competing versions of the African political economy.
 The first focuses on growing labor productivity within distinct sectors while the other stresses structural change aggregated as workers moving between competing sectors.
 Interestingly, throughout the 1990’s structural change in sub-Saharan Africa went into reverse.
 These trends decimated growth in Zambia, Ethiopia, Malawi and Tanzania.